Neology92/random-scripts/README.md

 ## macro_calculator.py

-This script takes protein, fat and carbs values in grams</br>
-and calculates what's their energy ratio. </br>
+This script takes protein, fat and carbs values in grams and calculates what's their energy ratio.

-Why this weird way of calling it? </br>
+Why this weird way of calling it?
-Probably it meant to have more functions. </br>
+Probably it meant to have more functions.
-But it doesn't. </br>
+But it doesn't.

 ```bash
 $ python macro_calculator.py energy-ratio 100 50 200